Get up and go: Windsor's weather, traffic and gas prices for Tuesday | CBC News

 Cyclists

-The wind is from the south at 30 km/hr gusting to 50 km/hr.
+The wind is from the east at 20 km/hr gusting to 40 km/hr this morning

 Traffic alerts